treasurenetprotocol/docs/docs/TCash/financial-operations.md

 ### 2. Deposit

-#### Deposit USTN
+#### Deposit TCash

-- Enter the amount of USTN you wish to deposit and click 'Submit' to submit.
+- Enter the amount of TCash you wish to deposit and click 'Submit' to submit.

 :::caution
 The input number must be greater than 0 and less than or equal to the account balance, otherwise, it cannot be successfully submitted.